covcom/300CEM/Week_02_The_Java_language/README.md

     ![toast](http://developer.android.com/images/toast.png)
     * You have seen Log.d before.
 There is another way of inserting Log.d into your class.
 Move you cursor to the position where you want to insert, press 'cmd' + 'j' together, a small drop-down menu will popup.
 This drop-down is different from normal Android Studio suggestions.
 You can now use your up/down key to select logm and then hit enter.

-        What you just did is you inserted a so-called 'live template' into your codes.
+        What you just inserted a so-called 'live template' into your codes.
 There're other templates available in Android Studio, and you can also define your own templates

         ![templates](.md_images/templates.png)